 A new dairy farm performance assessment service could help farmers improve technical performance on their unit.

-The Precision Herd Development (PHD) service from Agrii, launched at Livestock 2012, is one of the first on-farm services that allows in-depth assessment of specific management areas.
+Precision Herd Development (PHD) from Agrii, which was launched at Livestock 2012, is the first on-farm service that allows in-depth assessment of specific management areas.

 Each assessment has been designed to provide independent appraisal of herd strengths and weaknesses and the most practical improvement advice.

-Commenting on the new service, Rob Mintern, consultant with Agrii, said: “Focusing on these specific areas ensures the right degree of precision, targeting areas for improvement.
+Commenting on the new service, Rob Mintern, consultant with Agrii said: “Focussing on these specific areas ensures the right degree of precision, targeting areas for improvement.

-“Our service concentrates the mind and allows relatively simple opportunities for improving profitability, which can too often be overlooked, to be clearly prioritised for rapid attention.
-At the same time, it enables other more complex improvement opportunities to be identified for longer-term solutions.”
+“Our service concentrates the mind and allows relatively simple opportunities for improving the profitability – which can too often be overlooked – to be clearly prioritised for rapid attention.
+At the same time, it enables other, more complex, improvement opportunities to be identified for longer-term solutions.”